-To fix this issue you need to do some basic computer troubleshooting.
-Don’t worry because in this article we’ll guide you through every step.
+To fix this issue, you need to do some basic computer troubleshooting.
+Don’t worry because, in this article, we’ll guide you through every step.

 Let’s get started.

 Method 1: Repair Corrupted files To Fix WMI Provider Host Error

 Follow the steps below to repair corrupted system files.

-Step 3: After the scan is finished a system message will appear.
+Step 3: After the scan is finished, a system message will appear.
 See the list below to guide you on what it means.

 - Windows Resource Protection did not find any integrity violations – This means your operating system doesn’t have any corrupted or missing files.

-- Windows Resource Protection could not perform the requested operation – The repair tool detected a problem during the scan and an offline scan is needed
+- Windows Resource Protection could not perform the requested operation – The repair tool detected a problem during the scan, and an offline scan is needed.

-Method 2: Restart WMI Service
+Method 2: Restart Windows Management Instrumentation Service

 Step 1: Press on Windows Key + R and type Services.msc